-Next, let’s take a closer look at how CAD is used in architecture.
+Next, let’s look at how CAD is used in architecture.
 We’ll break it down into stages.

-Once the project has progressed past a certain point, however, these hand-drawn designs will typically be transferred into CAD software.
+However, once the project has progressed past a certain point, these hand-drawn designs will typically be transferred into CAD software.
 Modern software such as Scan2CAD makes this very easy, rapidly converting drawings into CAD formats.

 Once imported into CAD software, these 2D designs can easily be extrapolated into 3D BIM layouts.

-Of course, there’s much more that goes into a successful design than simply how it looks.
+Of course, much more goes into a successful design than simply how it looks.

 Software designed specifically for the purpose of BIM (which, remember, is a type of CAD used exclusively in construction) will also help architects incorporate construction management considerations into their work.
 This happens during the evaluation phase.